These are all saprophytic. This page

 H. elongatum (elongatipes) - found in Sphagnum moss, a little more yellowish cap than the others?
 Somewhat hygrophanous.

 Psilocybe - viscid capped mushrooms mostly with a peelable cap cuticle, which can separate them from Hypholoma, and hygrophanous, which can separate them from Stropharia.
 Small mushrooms (usually <5cm but sometimes bigger) that grow on the ground, grass, gardens or dung but mostly in wood chips unless noted.
 They have a veil that is often cobwebby like the cortina of Cortinarius that may or may not leave a ring on the stem.
 They often smell farinaceous.
 The larger ones can be mistaken for Stropharia but the colour and shape is usually different.
 They are infamous for parts that can stain blue-green due to the presence of psilocybin and psilocin, the hallucinogenic substances that give these their nickname "magic mushrooms".
-Psilocybin can also be found in some Pluteus, Conocybe, Inocybe, Gymnopilus and Panaeolus but by far most of the hallucinogenic species are found in Psilocybe.
+Psilocybin may also be found in some Pluteus, Conocybe, Inocybe, Gymnopilus and Panaeolus but by far most of the hallucinogenic species are found in Psilocybe.
 The non-active species are called Psilocybe by some authors, but DNA evidence has shown them not to be that closely related, so they are getting their own genus, Deconica.
-Unfortunately you may have to admire these from a distance because possession of anything that contains these substances in the U.S. is a federal offense.
+Unfortunately, you may have to admire these from a distance because possession of anything that contains these substances in the U.S. is a federal offense.
 People have died accidentally eating deadly poisonous lookalikes like Galerina and Conocybe.
-These are very difficult to tell apart.
+They are very difficult to tell apart.